StormyDragon/TwitFix/readme.md

 **url** - used to tell the user where to look for the oembed endpoint, make sure to set this to your public facing url

 This project is licensed under the **Do What The Fuck You Want Public License**

-## Other stuff

-Going to `https://fxtwitter.com/latest/` will present a page that shows the all the latest tweets that were added to the database, use with caution as results may be nsfw!
-Current page created by @DorukSaga

-Using the `/dir/<video-url>` endpoint will return a redirect to the direct MP4 link, this can be useful for downloading a video

-Using the `/dl/<video-url>` or appending a `.mp4` will make the server download the video and return a static, locally hosted copy

-Using the subdomain `d.fxtwitter.com/<video-url>` will redirect to a direct MP4 url hosted on Twitter

-Using the `/info/<video-url>` endpoint will return a json that contains all video info that youtube-dl can grab about any given video

-Using `/other/<video-url>` will attempt to run the twitter embed stuff on other websites videos - This is mostly experimental and doesn't really work for now

-Using `/api/latest/` will return a json with the latest tweet added to the database.
-Takes params `?tweets=INT&=pageINT` to return multiple

-Using `/api/top/` will return a json with the most hit tweet in the database.
-Takes params `?tweets=INT&=pageINT` to return multiple

-Using `/api/stats/` will return a json with some stats about TwitFix's activity (embeds, new cached links, API hits, downloads).
-Takes param `?=date"YYYY-MM-DD"` to return a specific day, otherwise will return today's stats to far

-Advanced embeds are provided via a `/oembed.json?` endpoint - This is manually pointing at my server in `/templates/index.html` and should be changed from `https://fxtwitter.com/` to whatever your domain is

-We check for t.co links in non video tweets, and if one is found, we direct the discord useragent to embed that link directly, this means that twitter links containing youtube / vimeo links will automatically embed those as if you had just directly linked to that content